-The Program Manager (PM) is integral to the High Sierra Management Team and overall day-to-day wilderness program management.
+The Program Manager (PM) is integral to the High Sierra Program Team and overall day-to-day wilderness program management.
 The PM is a role model and mentor within the High Sierra community, providing daily leadership, administrative support, and management of the High Sierra basecamp and programming.
 Responsibilities include: course supervision; ensuring quality training, programming, and community building; and some business management.
 The PM reports to the High Sierra Program Director (PD) and works in collaboration with other High Sierra Program Managers.
 This opportunity is perfect for the individual looking to work at a mission-driven organization within a tight-knit team and community during peak program season!

 Who We Are